 No counting and no shaping?
 Now you’re talking!

-Blankets and throws are perfect for working in front of the TV, where do you think the term ‘Knitflixing’ came from? (it’s a real verb, honest!!)
+Beginner crochet blankets and throws are perfect for working in front of the TV, where do you think the term ‘Knitflixing’ came from? (it’s a real verb, honest!!)

 Just make sure you don’t pick a foreign film with subtitles or you could get into a tangled mess of dropped stitches – it’s happened to me too many times with BBC4 Scandi Noir series!